Netwrk-3/patcher/README.md

 ## Installing Patcher
 To install patcher you need yo choose if you want the latest stable release or the latest beta release.
 We recomend using the stable release for most people.

-Download the patcher executable from the links given above.
-Once you have your preffered release and downloaded the executeable, then cd into the directry where you have kept the downloaded executable and then run the following command.
-(You can also do the same by cloning into the Github repository).
 ```bash
 # Clone into our Github repositoty via git
 git clone https://github.com/Netwrk-3/patcher.git